 Below these graphs, you will see a related queries box, which shows you additional keywords that are related to what you searched for in Google trends.

-This is not a deep dive into keyword research, but is showing you keyword trends, and related search queries directly from Google’s database.
+This is not a deep dive into keyword research, but is showing you keyword trends, and related search volume queries directly from Google’s database.

 This shows you what’s rising and what trending search will be something you want to tap into as a content creator whether you’re creating blogs, videos, podcast and the like.